Chapter 1: This Venerable One is Dead

 Mo Ran said lazily, “Give him back to you?
 How foolish.
 Think about it.
 I have such a deep hatred for Shizun.
 How could I allow him to live in this world?”

 “You—!”
-Xue Meng’s face drained of all color.
+Xue Meng’s face suddenly drained of all color.
 His eyes widened as he stepped back.
 “You couldn’t have… You’d never…”

 “I’d never what?”
 Mo Ran laughed softly.
 “Why don’t you tell me why I wouldn’t?”